MorS25/CreepyCam/README.md

 =========

 Sep 21st, 2013
--You can now choose if you want to save all debug files (the differential and 3 originals) by modifying config.h and recompiling
+- You can now choose if you want to save all debug files (the differential and 3 originals) by modifying config.h and recompiling
--Fixed an issue where images were not getting swapped around.
+- Fixed an issue where images were not getting swapped around.
 This was due to images being overwritten due to the multiple threads.
 We now .clone() images so no overwrites can occur.
 This fixed our motion detection again.

 Sep 18th, 2013
 - Added an extra thread for user input.
 This allows for non blocking IO